sukkergris/job-application-marp/README.md

 # Welcome

-This project contanis three differetnt cv's and a presentation build using marp.
+This project contains three different CVs and a presentation built using Marp.

 ## Using marp in vs-code

 First install the extension `Marp for VS Code`

-Then enable html in marp
+Then enable HTML in marp

 ```marp
 markdown.marp.enablehtml
 ```

-Finally build the projet to eg. pdf or html
+Finally build the projet to eg. PDF or HTML

 (Ctrl+Shift+P) -> [Marp - Export Slide Deck]